lewisacidic/scikit-chem/docs/introduction.rst

 - Structure visualization
 - Interactivity in `Jupyter Notebooks`_

-scikit-chem should be thought of as a simple complement to the excellent rdkit_
-- scikit-chem objects are subclasses of rdkit_ objects, and as such, the two libraries can usually be used together easily when the advanced functionality of rdkit_ is required.
+**scikit-chem** should be thought of as a simple complement to the excellent rdkit_ - **scikit-chem** objects are subclasses of rdkit_ objects, and as such, the two libraries can usually be used together easily when the advanced functionality of rdkit_ is required.

 .. _rdkit: http://www.rdkit.org
 .. _pandas: http://pandas.pydata.org